rafal-r/airr-react/README.md

 Methods and properties descriptions aswell as properties specification can be found in library directory at `airr-react/lib`.
 For Airr Components descriptions check [the demo app](http://react.airr.pl).

+### Building project for Cordova
+Remember about proper configuration for specific platforms:
+* Android - add `"homepage": "file:///android_asset/www"` entry to your package.json

 ## License

 This project is licensed under the MIT License